Call for Papers deadline has been extended through March 7, 2021.

 STUDENT AWARD and STUDENT SCHOLARSHIP PROGRAM

 DFRWS continues its outreach to students studying digital forensics.
-DFRWS and its sponsors will award one scholarship to the Best Student Research Paper awardee — it will include registration, 4 nights hotel at the conference hotel, and $595.
-One or more Student Travel Scholarships will also be awarded to include registration and 4 nights at the conference hotel.
+DFRWS and its sponsors will award one scholarship to the Best Student Research Paper awardee — it will include registration, 4 nights hotel at the conference hotel, and $595, for the next in-person USA conference.
+One or more Student Attendance Scholarships will also be awarded to include registration for DFRWS USA 2021.
 More travel scholarships may be awarded, depending on sponsorship funding each year.
 See the DFRWS website for further details, such as eligibility requirements, selection criteria, and award schedule and administration.

-For more information, see the DFRWS 2020 homepage at: https://dfrws.org/conferences/
+For more information, see the DFRWS 2021 homepage at https://dfrws.org/conferences/

 DFRWS USA Organizing Committee